solvidini/ann-symbol-recognition/README.md

 # Perceptron Alphabet

-AI algorithm to detect any letter or number.
+AI algorithm to teach and to detect any symbol.

 ## Technologies

-* JavaScript
+-  JavaScript

 ## Live

+soon

 ## Author

 Samuel Kędziora